Press release

 3. Further details on the latest HSE news releases is available.

-4. Relevant guidance can be found here Safe use of woodworking machinery.
-Provision and Use of Work Equipment Regulations 1998 as applied to woodworking machinery.
-Approved Code of Practice and guidance L114.
+4. Relevant guidance on provision and use of work equipment can be found here: Safe use of work equipment.
+Provision and Use of Work Equipment Regulations 1998.
+Approved Code of Practice and guidance – L22

 5. HSE does not pass sentences, set guidelines or collect any fines imposed.
 Relevant sentencing guidelines must be followed unless the court is satisfied that it would be contrary to the interests of justice to do so.
 The sentencing guidelines for health and safety offences can be found here.